+Composition: We welcome motivated individuals whose current scholarly work may or may not directly address these concerns.
 While we anticipate that the majority of our members will hail from academic institutions (hence the “A” in PLAN), we also welcome scholars working in government laboratories, non-profits, think tanks, and similar institutions of scholarship.

-The network currently consists of 80 Members, 7 Collaborators, and 282 Subscribers.
+The network currently consists of 96 Members, 11 Collaborators, and 335 Subscribers.

 Learn more about our Goals:

-Humans are a part of nature, not apart from nature
+- Humans are a part of nature, not apart from nature.